 After Anaconda has built a package, the package and its metadata are signed, producing a signature on our secure build network.
 The package and corresponding signature metadata are then uploaded to Anaconda’s premium repository.

 When conda obtains these packages, conda verifies that the signatures come from trusted signers and match the package data.
 Trust is established using root metadata — which ships with conda — to delegate to verification authorities.
 In short, root metadata vouches for package signers.
 And root metadata is also kept securely updated with root chaining: conda uses the version it currently trusts to verify the next version of root metadata.
 Anaconda has carefully controlled, secure procedures for root key management, requiring a consensus of multiple authorities in separate locations using offline keys, each created and kept only on hardware security devices.

 By carefully separating security responsibilities into a root trust authority, a key manager authority, and package verification authorities, we achieve a compromise-resilient, flexible and extendable, and robust security solution.
 As a result, even if an attacker has compromised a repository server or mirror, conda can still tell if a package or its metadata has been tampered with after we’ve built them, and users can still reject modified packages.
 Further, even if there is a compromise of the verification process itself on our own secure build network, conda can determine whom to trust by using root metadata.

-Who will have access to conda signature verification?
+Who will have access to conda signature verification, and how?

 Initially, users of our professional repository (repo.anaconda.cloud) will need to make a few updates to turn this feature on.
 Please refer to the install instructions and expected results here to get started.

 Talk to one of our financial services and banking industry experts to find solutions for your AI journey.